You are here

 In a related project (co-authored with Tsveta Petrova), Isabela Mares examines the varieties in the forms of clientelistic exchanges that are in place in contemporary East European countries.
 Disaggregating clientelism examines the mix between patronage, vote-buying and electoral intimidation and the factors accounting for the variation in the mix of these electoral strategies.
 The project uses experimental techniques to measure sensitive phenomena and document the existence of these electoral practices in contemporary Eastern Europe.

 Professor Isabela Mares has earned her Ph.D. from the Government Department at Harvard University.
 Prior to coming to Columbia University, she has been an Assistant and Associate Professor of Political Science at Stanford University.
 She has held fellowships from the German Marshall Fund of the United States, the Russell Sage Foundation and the Center for the Study of Democratic Politics at Princeton University.
-She is currently a member of the editorial board of Comparative Politics and has previously been a member of the editorial board of the American Political Science Review.
+She is currently a member of the editorial board of Comparative Politics and Business and Politics and has previously been a member of the editorial board of the American Political Science Review.